andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 ## How to Export Google Apps Files

+Native Google Apps files, such as docs, sheets, slides and drawings, must be converted upon download.
 The default conversion format is PDF.
-Native Google Apps files, such as docs, sheets, slides and drawings, must be converted upon download.
-To download them in LibreOffice format, use the '-convert opendocument' option.
-To download them in MS Office format, use the '-convert officedocument' option.
+To instead download them in LibreOffice format, use __-convert opendocument__.
+To download them in MS Office format, use __-convert officedocument__.
 Other valid conversion formats include epub, rtf, zip, html, and plain (.txt).

 Download<br/>Conversion<br/>Option			| Google<br/>Docs<br/>as | Google<br/>Sheets<br/>as | Google<br/>Slides<br/>as | Google<br/>Drawings<br/>as
 :------			| :-----------	  | :-----------  | :----------- | :-----------